fx2r/FSWD60-CodeReview11-FlorianRechberger/README.md

 3)advanced create/update input varification for all events 4)add favicons to footer-part of cards
-5)wider viewpoint; more cards in a row at wider viewpoint
+5)wider viewpoint; more cards in a row at wider viewpoint 6)add 'go back' button on each update page (things_to_do, concerts, restaurants) 7)refactor the create pages so that php and html is neatly seperated like in the update pages. move variables to actions